obegron/jt/README.md

-# jt - JSON/YAML to Table
+# jt - JSON/YAML/XML to Table

-A command-line tool to render JSON or YAML data as tables.
+A command-line tool to render JSON, YAML or XML data as tables.

 ```json
 {